petr7555/pv179-food-delivery/README.md

 - As a user I can rate a restaurant.
 - As an admin I can create content managers and ban users.
 - As a content manager I can add/delete/edit restaurants, foods.

+## How to run
+- `dotnet watch --project FoodDeliveryFE` to run web application with hot reload